kevincnguyen/DeBored/UserManual.md

 ## Using the App

-In order to provide tailored suggestions, you will need to create an account.
-Please sign up and login to get started!
+In order to provide tailored suggestions, you will need to create an account [WIP].
+Please sign up and login to get started [WIP]!
 After logging in, you will be redirected to the homepage and can start getting DeBored!

 ## Report Bugs